 Eating 50-100 gms of pineapples from the second trimester of pregnancy is generally considered safe.
 The reason behind this is the fact that a cup of pineapple can provide pregnant women with an adequate quantity of Vitamin C. It's also a great snacking option in second and third trimesters of pregnancy.

 In a nutshell, the answer to "is pineapple good for pregnancy?" is Yes!
-However, it is suggested that one must consult healthcare professionals to ensure that eating pineapple in pregnancy does not cause any harm to them or the baby.
+However, it is suggested that one must consult healthcare professionals to ensure that consuming pineapple in pregnancy does not cause any harm to them or the baby.

 References